Today's Army Spouse Panel

 Who is the sponsor of this survey?

-The survey is sponsored by the Assistant Deputy Chief of Staff, G-9.
+The survey is sponsored by the Deputy Chief of Staff, G-9.

 Who is the official Army point of contact (POC) for this survey?

 The name and contact information of that official is:

 How can I find my survey access code?

-Email invitations were sent to spouses who participated in the 2018 Army Spouse Survey and agreed to participate in future research.
-If you have not received an invitation, you may contact firstname.lastname@example.org to see if you were selected for the survey and, if so, receive an access code.
+Email invitations were sent to spouses who participated in the 2022 Spring Army Spouse Survey and agreed to participate in future research.
+If you have not received an invitation, you can contact firstname.lastname@example.org to see if you were selected for the survey and, if so, receive an access code.

 How do I get back into the survey if I started it but didn't finish?

 You should be able to return to the survey website, re-enter your survey code, and pick up where you left off.

 What will happen to the results?